Uganda

 Notes:

-1. Koeppel lists the 2a with double overprint, but I have not seen this.
-Morley lists the 1r in two different shades - ultramarine and bright blue, though all examples I have seen are dull blue.
+1. Morley lists the 1r in two different shades - ultramarine and bright blue, though all examples I have seen are dull blue.
 Forbin lists the 5r with overprint variety Inaland, but this is almost certainly a mistranscription for R7a.

-2. An example of R1 is known on a local postal cover to Entebbe, though this is probably philatelic use.
+2. R1 is known used on a postal cover to Entebbe, though this is probably philatelic.

 c1903-04.
 King Edward VII stamps inscribed East Africa and Uganda Protectorates, overprinted Uganda Revenue in a single line.
 Perf 14.
 Wmk Crown CA (annas values) or Crown CC (rupees).